Bernward of Hildesheim: World Heritage Sites

 One of the most famous examples of Bernward's work is a monumental set of cast bronze doors known as the Bernward doors, now installed at St. Mary's Cathedral, which are sculpted with scenes of the Fall of Man (Adam and Eve) and the Salvation of Man (Life of Christ), and which are related in some ways to the wooden doors of Santa Sabina in Rome.
-Bernward was instrumental in the construction of the early Romanesque Michaelskirche.
+Bernward was instrumental in the construction of the early Romanesque St. Michael's Church.
 St. Michael's Church was completed after Bernward's death, and he is buried in the western crypt.
 These projects of Bernward's are today UNESCO World Heritage Sites.

 St Michael's Church has exerted great influence on developments in architecture.
 The complex bears exceptional testimony to a civilization that has disappeared.
 These two edifices and their artistic treasures give a better overall and more immediate understanding than any other decoration in Romanesque churches in the Christian West.

 St Michael's Church was built between 1010 and 1020 on a symmetrical plan with two apses that was characteristic of Ottonian Romanesque art in Old Saxony.
 Its interior, in particular the wooden ceiling and painted stucco-work, its famous bronze doors and the Bernward bronze column, are – together with the treasures of St Mary's Cathedral – of exceptional interest as examples of the Romanesque churches of the Holy Roman Empire.

 St Mary's Cathedral, rebuilt after the fire of 1046, still retains its original crypt.
 The nave arrangement, with the familiar alternation of two consecutive columns for every pillar, was modelled after that of St Michael's, but its proportions are more slender.